tiosgz/git-playground/README.md

-# git-playground
+# Git(Hub) Playground

-Playing around w/ Git(Hub) in our school programming course.
-May contain Czech.
+Playing around with Git & GitHub in our school programming course.
+This repository may contain Czech.